Fuguing tune: History

 The fuguing tune arose in England in the middle of the 18th century.
 The first fuguing tunes were the work of itinerant singing masters, described by Irving Lowens as follows:

 [The singing masters were] often ill-trained by orthodox standards ...
 [They] wandered from village to village and eked out an existence by teaching the intricacies of psalm-singing and the rudiments of music to all who cared to learn.
 To supplement his generally meager income, [the singing master] frequently sold self-compiled tune-books in which psalm tunes of his own composition ... were featured as examples of his skill and artistry.

 According to Lowens, the fuguing tunes created by these singing masters at first involved a separate fuguing section appended to the end of a complete psalm tune.
 Later, the fuguing became more integrated and eventually evolved to be the longer part of the song.

 There is good evidence that by 1760, English tune books including fuguing tunes were circulating in the American colonies; the first English fuguing tune printed in America appeared in the hymnbook Urania, or A Choice Collection of Psalm-Tunes, Anthems, and Hymns by James Lyon.
 Soon, fuguing tunes were being written in great profusion by American—especially New England—composers.
 Karl Kroeger (see reference below) has documented the publication of almost 1300 fuguing tunes during the period 1750–1820.
 Among the principal composers of New England fuguing tunes ("Yankee tunesmiths") Irving Lowens lists the following: William Billings, Daniel Read, Jacob French, Timothy Swan, Stephen Jenks, Supply Belcher, Abraham Maxim, Lewis Edson, Joseph Stone, Elisha West, Justin Morgan, and Daniel Belknap.

+The fuguing tune shared the fate of the endogenous American tradition of hymnody in general; it was gradually replaced by European-based music as a result of the "Better Music Movement"; for discussion see Lowell Mason.
+An early sign of the decline was that fuguing tunes were outlawed in public worship by the Methodist Episcopal Church in 1792.
+Fuguing tunes survived in the rural South (see Sacred Harp) and starting in the mid-20th century achieved more widespread circulation as hobbyist singers in the United States and overseas adopted the Sacred Harp and similar traditions.

+Pianist, musicologist, and composer Jeanne Behrend curated and edited a volume of traditional American choral fuguing tunes, reflecting the 18th- and 19th-century "Yankee tunesmith" tradition typified by composers like William Billings.